hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

 ### Known Limitations
 1. If StorageClass (SC), Persistent Volume Claim (PVC), POD definitions are present in same YAML file, and if `kubectl create -f <file>.yaml` is done, there is a possibility of StorageClass or PVC being deleted before the POD is deleted.
 And this will lead to accidental deletion of SC/PVC.
-It's recommented to get the individual objects like `kubectl get <object>` and issue `kubectl delete <object>`
+It's recommended to get the individual objects like `kubectl get <object>` and issue `kubectl delete <object>`
 2. Array users (in both 3PAR and Primera) should have super/edit privileges to allow these users to do host creation.
-3. Openshift 4.2 runs on Kubernetes 1.14.x due to which there is no support for volume expansion, clone / snapshot capability.
+3. OpenShift 4.2 runs on Kubernetes 1.14.x due to which there is no support for volume expansion, clone / snapshot capability.
 4. Due to RWO (constraint) in `accessMode` of PVC, the block volume associated with the PVC can only be used exclusively on a single worker node of kubernetes
 5. Clone volume creation requires the user to provide the same size as that of the source volume to be created.
 For eg. if the source volume is 20GiB, then the clone volume size also should match the same size.
    This operation is performed on the target array as online copy process and there will be asynchronous task created for the same.
    `kubectl describe hpevolumeinfo <pv-name>` can be used for getting the status of the clone operation.
 6. Uninstall of the CSI driver does'nt remove Custom Resource Definitions like HPEVolumeInfo, HPENodeInfo etc.
-   Also this operation does'nt delete the user created PVC/PV and SC objects.
+   Also this operation doesn't delete the user created PVC/PV and SC objects.
-7. TODO: Add CHAP related information.
+7. CHAP must be enabled on the host before deploying CSI driver on the cluster.
+   Set `node.session.auth.authmethod`, `node.session.auth.username` and `node.session.auth.password` in `/etc/iscsi/iscsid.conf` to enable CHAP on host.
+   Value for `node.session.auth.authmethod` must be set to `CHAP`.

 ### Responsibilities for Controller/Node/CSP plugin
 1. Controller pod is responsible for create volume/delete volume calls.
 Also calls "Create host", "publish volume" calls via CSP
 2. Node plugin is responsible for rescan of the scsi devices (as part of `NodeStageVolume`) and creating a temporary staging location for node